kain88-de/pbc_distances/README.rst

 The pbc algorithms are implemented as c++ functors in `mic_*.h`.
 Having these functors allows to decouple them from the actual distance calculations.
 This results in just having to write one distance algorithm and have c++ templates figure out the concrete types.
+This design let's us reuse code as much as possible and with enabled optimizations `-O3` the compiler is also able to remove all boiler plate we created.

 To expose the distance to cython it's best to only have pod data types (double, float) as a template parameter.
 Therefore you might need to create one distance